 The Boston valves are common for low-pressure inflatable kayaks.
-You remove the top cap to inflate the chamber.
+I had to remove the top cap to inflate the chamber.
 When it’s time to deflate the kayak, you unscrew the middle portion and the air comes out freely.
-Overall, the Boston valves are pretty easy to use but are not as intuitive as the traditional valves where you push and turn a stem in the middle to open/close the valve.
+Overall, I find the Boston valves pretty easy to use but not as intuitive as the traditional valves where you push and turn a stem in the middle to open/close the valve.

 I found that the double-action pump is adequate for this size of kayak.
-It takes about 3 minutes to inflate each chamber and even less than that to pump up the seat and the footrest.
+It took me about 3 minutes to inflate each chamber and even less than that to pump up the seat and the footrest.

 The hose, however, is cheap plastic, so make sure you don’t twist it too much or step on it or it will crack.

 There’s no stated operating pressure for the Intex Challenger K1.
 Instead, Intex has printed a simple measuring scale right on the hull.
 The Challenger comes with a clear measuring tape that you put over this scale to see if the kayak is fully inflated.
 Unfortunately, I’ve lost my tape, so I can’t demonstrate it.

 When fully inflated, the kayak remains fairly soft.
 It does not have the rigid feel of more expensive inflatable kayaks, which is a bummer but is to be expected given the materials and the price.

 A word of caution: I found (the hard way) that the seam on the rim of the cockpit is very sharp.
 Be careful, it can easily scratch your skin.

 To inflate the seat, I’ve used one of the adaptors that come with the hose.
 It should not take you more than a couple of minutes to inflate the seat and the backrest.
 Make sure you push the valves inside once inflated for extra safety.